MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nc-acxstreams-evt_acx_stream_release_hardware.md

 title: EVT_ACX_STREAM_RELEASE_HARDWARE
 ms.date: 08/26/2021
 targetos: Windows
-description: TBD - The EvtAcxStreamReleaseHardware event tells the driver when the hardware is being released.
-(TBD has been released?)
-The driver should clear/uninstall stream hardware in this callback.
+description: The EvtAcxStreamReleaseHardware event tells the driver to release any hardware allocated for the stream and put the stream into the Stop state.
 prerelease: true
 req.assembly:
 req.construct-type: function